Lesson 1: Intro to Serial

 echoLine = ser.readline()

 And that’s it!
 This code is available as serial_demo.py in our GitHub.
-Note, after creating the Serial object, we wrap everything in a While True: statement to infinitely loop and ask for new user data.
-See video below.
+Note that after creating the Serial object, we wrap everything in a while True: loop to continuously ask for new user data.

 Video demo using Python

 Video.
-A video demonstrating using Python3 with pySerial to communicate with the Arduino running SimpleSerialIn.ino.
-For this video, we are using a slightly modified program called SimpleSerialInOLED.ino along with an OLED display.
-This allows you to more easily see the received values.
+A video demonstrating Python 3 with pySerial communicating with the Arduino running SimpleSerialInOLED.ino with an OLED display to show received values.

 Using Python for real-time gesture recognition

 Of course, we can do significantly more interesting things using serial communication.
-In the video below, for example, we demonstrate a Python program that reads in real-time accelerometer data sent via the Arduino over serial and classifies gestures (using a template matching).
+In the video below, we demonstrate a Python program that reads in real-time accelerometer data sent from the Arduino over serial and classifies gestures using template matching.
+This is a taste of the kinds of interactive systems you can build once your computer and Arduino are talking to each other!

 Video.
-A video demonstrating real-time gesture recognition using 3-axis accelerometer data sent via the Arduino over serial.
-We wrote the gesture recognizer in Python; however, we are not linking to the code because we use it as an assignment in some of our courses.
+A demonstration of real-time gesture recognition using 3-axis accelerometer data sent via the Arduino over serial.
+The gesture recognizer is written in Python.
 You can learn more in our Signal Classification lesson series.

 Resources